Children’s Water Festival

 9755 Henderson Road, Brighton, CO

-Festival organizers receive a huge helping hand each year from Colorado businesses and organizations who sponsor portions of the festival.
+Festival organizers receive a huge helping hand each year from Colorado businesses and organizations that sponsor portions of the festival.
 These sponsorships not only help defray costs, but also allow classes to attend that otherwise would not be able to through a bus scholarship program.

 Central staff will continue to look for new ways to keep the Children’s Water Festival fresh and exciting.
-To learn more about attending, presenting, sponsoring, or volunteering at the festival, contact Tammy Rusch at 970-330-4540.
+To learn more about attending, presenting, sponsoring, or volunteering at the festival, contact Tammy Rusch at (970) 330-4540.